opensumi/devtools/README.md

   session.defaultSession.loadExtension(opensumiDevtoolsPath);
 });
 ```
-4. Open DevTools in your app and have fun!
+4. Open DevTools in your app and you will see it!

-Things will get easier after we publish the extension to chrome store.
-Stay tuned!
 ## Contributing

 Please read [CONTRIBUTING](./CONTRIBUTING.md) if you are new here or not familiar with the basic rules of Git/GitHub world.